FAQs and Contact Information

 Is Leerdammer suitable for vegetarians?

 Yes.
-Leerdammer is vegetarian cheese – even down to the rennet which we use, which is derived from mushrooms.
+Leerdammer is vegetarian cheese – even down to the rennet we use to help turn the milk into cheese.

 Is Leerdammer suitable for vegans?

 No – the Leerdammer range is comprised of natural, dairy products which are not suitable for vegans.

 Is Leerdammer lactose-free?

 Yes, Leerdammer is lactose-free cheese.
 Sometimes people are surprised to learn that Leerdammer is naturally lactose-free.
 That’s because, any naturally-occurring lactose (of which there isn’t much) is poured away with the whey, and any remaining lactose is transformed during the maturing process by the lactic ferments.
 Independent tests show that the lactose remaining is less than <0.01g/100g. i.e. it’s virtually lactose-free.

 Is Leerdammer gluten-free?

 Leerdammer is a natural cheese and we don’t add gluten during cheese-making.
 We don’t routinely test for the presence of gluten, and therefore by law we can’t claim that it is totally gluten-free.
 We can say for certain that we don’t add any.